 Are you bombarded with promotions for webinars telling you how to deal with these crazy times?
 Yeah, me too.
-Today, I’m taking a different approach with the Compassionate Geek blog and podcast.
+I could use some inspiration, so today, I’m taking a different approach with the Compassionate Geek blog and podcast.
 I’m offering uplifting stories about people, both ordinary and extraordinary, and their resilience in the face of extraordinary challenges.

 It’s 1952, in the cold, unforgiving waters between Los Angeles and Santa Catalina Island.
 Florence Chadwick, a 33-year-old American swimmer, is attempting to swim the 26-miles to the island.
 A thick shroud of fog lays on the waters, blinding Florence.
 After swimming for 15 hours, she tells her mother in one of the boats, she doesn’t think she can make it.
 After another hour, unable to see the coastline for the soupy fog, she’s pulled from the waves.
 From the boat, she is now able to see that she’d given up just a mile from shore.
 Two months later, she tried again, this time successfully, in spite of another cloak of fog.
 She explained that, on her second attempt, she kept a mental image of the shoreline in her mind to help focus on the goal.

 There are at least two possible conclusions.
 One is a bit theological, and suggests if she had kept faith in the presence of the shore, she would have persisted and achieved her goal on her first attempt.
 The other is a more yogic perspective, she listened to her body and responded accordingly.
 Perhaps, if she had continued, she might have developed cramps or some other difficulty.
 Of course, there’s no way of knowing.